A Dual Active-Set Solver for Embedded Quadratic Programming Using Recursive LDL' Updates: Extensions

 \subsection{Proximal-point iterations}

 The numerics of any QP solver can be improved by performing outer proximal-point iterations, which results in a sequence of better conditioned QPs being solved.
-In particular, iterations proximal-point iterations are given by
+In particular, proximal-point iterations are given by

 where $\epsilon>0$ is a regularization parameter.
-It can be shown (c.f. \cite[Corollary 1]{bemporad2017numerically}) that $\lim_{k \to \infty} x_k = x^*$ when \eqref{eq:QP-prox} is iteratively applied.
+It can be shown (cf. \cite[Corollary 1]{bemporad2017numerically}) that $\lim_{k \to \infty} x_k = x^*$ when \eqref{eq:QP-prox} is iteratively applied.
 As was shown in \cite{bemporad2017numerically}, combining outer proximal-point iterations with an active-set algorithm can lead to an efficient and numerically stable solver.
 The numerical stability of the proposed method can, hence, be improved by amending it with outer proximal-point iterations, summarized in Algorithm \ref{alg:proximal}.
 In Algorithm \ref{alg:proximal}, $R_{\epsilon}$ is an upper Cholesky factor to $H+\epsilon I$, $M_{\epsilon} \triangleq A R_{\epsilon}$, $\eta>0$ is a tolerance for determining if a fixed point has approximately been reached, and \textbf{DAQP} refers to Algorithm \ref{alg:dual-as}.
+Also note that \textbf{DAQP} is heavily warm-started in Step \ref{step:daqp-sub} when each perturbed QP in the form \eqref{eq:QP-prox} is solved, reducing the computational burden significantly.